ahaminsgithub/macfp-db/Documents/README.md

 * Type K thermocouples were used to measure time-varying temperatures inside the steadily burning liquid pools at  various (z, r) locations, where z=0 is the fuel surface and z=-14 cm is the bottom of the fuel pool.
 * The bottom of the fuel pool was water cooled at about 18 C to 20 C and can be taken as isothermal .
 * The temperature of the surface of the burning liquid fuel pools were nearly at the boiling point - see Section 2.3 and Table 1.1 above.
+* Liquid temperature data for the 100 cm methanol pool fire is not available.

 **Table 4.5   Liquid Fuel Temperature data filenames and description.**